mirage/qubes-mirage-firewall/README.md

 ## Build from source

+Note: The most reliable way to build is using Docker.
+Fedora 30 works well for this, but installing Docker on Fedora 31 or 32 is more difficult.
+Debian 10 also works, but you'll need to follow the instructions at [docker.com][debian-docker] to get Docker (don't use Debian's version).

 Create a new Fedora-30 AppVM (or reuse an existing one).
 In the Qube's Settings (Basic / Disk storage), increase the private storage max size from the default 2048 MiB to 4096 MiB.
 Open a terminal.